Indonesian National Armed Forces: Principal Operational Commands

-The Principal Operational Commands (Komando Utama Operasi TNI) are the centralized TNI forces which are under the command of the Armed Forces General Headquarters.
+The Principal Operational Commands (Komando Utama Operasi TNI) are the centralised TNI forces which are under the command of the Armed Forces General Headquarters.
 Some of these commands are actually part of the three military branches (such as Kostrad and Koarmada RI, armed and trained by the Army and Navy, respectively), but these are operationally controlled by the Armed Forces General Headquarters.

+Direct control by Armed Forces General Headquarters: